sebapersson/petab_sciml/docs/src/format.md

 ### Neural Network Parameters

-A subset of supported layers have parameters.
-In the PEtab SciML extension, all parameters for a neural network model are stored in an HDF5 file, with the file name specified in the parameter table.
-Each layer’s parameters are grouped under `f.layerId`, where `layerId` is the layer’s unique identifier.
+All parameters for a neural network model are stored in an HDF5 file, with the file name specified in the parameter table.
+In this file, each layer’s parameters are grouped under `f.layerId`, where `layerId` is the layer’s unique identifier.
 For example, the weights of a linear layer are stored at `f.layerId.weight`.

 Since parameters are stored in an HDF5 format, they are stored as arrays.
 The indexing follows PyTorch conventions, meaning parameters are stored in row-major order.
-Typically, users do not need to manage these details manually, as PEtab SciML tools handle them automatically.
+Typically, users do not need to manage these details manually, as PEtab SciML tools should handle them automatically.

 ### Neural Network Input